yxuansu/SimCTG/README.md

 <span id='example_usage_chinese_gpt'/>

 ##### 2.2.
 Use Off-the-shelf Chinese GPT:
-Interestingly, we found that the contrastive search can work surprisingly well with Chinese GPT (**even without contrastive training!**).
+Interestingly, we found that the contrastive search can work surprisingly well with **off-the-shelf** Chinese GPT (**even without contrastive training!**).
 Below, we show how to apply contrastive search with an off-the-shelf Chinese GPT model.
 (More analysis of why contrastive search works well on vanilla Chinese GPT can be found in the paper.)
 ```python
 import torch
 import sys